 - Beazley PLC is a leading international insurer which specialises in insurance policies that are complex and bespoke.

-- I added it to my defensive value portfolio in 2015 because it was a good company trading at a reasonable price.
+- I added it to the model portfolio in 2015 because it was a good company trading at a reasonable price.

 - I decided to sell because the share price has almost doubled, leaving the shares close to “fair value”.